Japan national badminton team: World Badminton Championships

 Japan has competed in the BWF World Championships since the inaugural tournament in 1977, where Etsuko Toganoo and Emiko Ueno won the nation's first gold medal in women's doubles.
-Following medals in 1977 and 1980, the team did not secure another medal until 2003.
-The country's first medal in a men's event was a bronze in men's doubles in 2007.
+After winning medals in 1980, the team did not secure another podium finish until 2003.
+The country's first medal in a men's event occurred in 2007, with a bronze in men's doubles.

-The nation has seen significant achievements at the world championships since 2017.
-That year, Nozomi Okuhara became Japan's first women's singles world champion.
-Kento Momota subsequently becoming the first Japanese men's singles champion with consecutive titles in 2018 and 2019.
-In women's doubles, Mayu Matsumoto and Wakana Nagahara also won back-to-back gold medals in 2018 and 2019.
-In 2021, Takuro Hoki and Yugo Kobayashi becoming Japan's first men's doubles world champions.
+Starting in 2017, the team secured several historical firsts.
+Nozomi Okuhara became Japan's first women's singles world champion that year.
+Kento Momota followed as the first Japanese men's singles champion, winning consecutive titles in 2018 and 2019.
+In women's doubles, Mayu Matsumoto and Wakana Nagahara also claimed back-to-back gold medals during those years.
+In 2021, Takuro Hoki and Yugo Kobayashi became the nation's first world champions in men's doubles.
 With three women's singles titles, Akane Yamaguchi is Japan's most successful player across any discipline at the world championships.
-To date, mixed doubles remains the only discipline in which Japan has not won a World Championship title.
+Mixed doubles remains the only discipline in which Japan has not yet won a title.